Erik Sviatchenko: International career

 Due to his dual citizenship, Sviatchenko was eligible to play for Ukraine, but agreed to a call-up for the Danish national team in March 2015.
-He made his international debut on 25 March 2015 at NRGi Arena in Aarhus, starting against the United States in a 3-2 friendly win, in central defence alongside Simon Kjær.
+He made his international debut on 25 March 2015 at NRGi Arena in Aarhus, starting against the United States in a 3–2 friendly win, in central defence alongside Simon Kjær.
 He scored his first international goal on 11 October 2015 in a 2–1 friendly loss to France.

 Personal life

 Erik Sviatchenko was born in Viborg, Denmark to Sergei and Helena Sviatchenko 4 October 1991.
 His parents moved to Denmark from Ukraine with Erik's older brother, Phillip, in 1990.
 Erik also has a twin sister, Alexandra.
 Erik is a Christian.

-His wife, Anne Sviatchenko (née Rudmose), is a former professional footballer and has played for Team Viborg's women's team, Skovbakken IK, ASA, Celtic and the Denmark national team.
+Sviatchenko's wife, Anne Sviatchenko (née Rudmose), is a former professional footballer and has played for Team Viborg, Skovbakken IK, ASA, Celtic and the Denmark national team.
 Erik and Anne met when they were 14 through his sister Alexandra.
 Anne signed for the Celtic women's team in February 2016, one month after Sviatchenko had joined the men's team.
-They got married in June 2017 in Viborg.
-Together they have two kids.
+They were married in June 2017 in Viborg, and have two children together.